-Little Ilford School works hard to instil the benefits of health and wellbeing into their students and to that end run a Healthy Schools Week twice a year and promote a healthy lifestyle.
-To this end we have been accredited under the TFL Stars scheme at gold level for our promotion of more walking, cycling and use of public transport for school travel.
+Little Ilford School works hard to instil the benefits of health and wellbeing into their students.
+Healthy Schools Week takes place once a year in January and then we have three additional Healthy Highlights feature days spread over the remainder of the year.
+As a result we have been accredited under the TFL Stars scheme at gold level for our promotion of more walking, cycling and use of public transport for school travel.

 Healthy Schools Week

 This year the focus of Healthy Schools Week was to promote cycling and walking to school and to fundraise for new bikes for the girls’ Cycle Club.
 Throughout the week staff and students were encouraged to donate and participate in a range of lunchtime activities such as Guess the Fruit, Fruit and Veg Sampling, Staff v Staff and Staff v Students sports competitions, in order to raise some money towards the £300 target.